shuayliu/pyMetrohmAUTOLAB/README.md

     It is a good habit, but not always necessary.

     ```python
-    # it is a good habit to del the instance after script
+    # it is a good habit to del the instance at the end of the script
     del autolab
     ```